 Still, if you buy the six-pack, you’ll get two years’ worth of filters, so you’ll only have to make this purchase once every two years.

-While the Clearly Filtered filter cartridges are quite pricey, the cost is justified, as these filters offer the most impressive contaminant removal on the pitcher filter market.
+While the Clearly Filtered filter cartridges are quite pricey, the cost is justified, as these filters offer the most impressive contaminant reduction on the pitcher filter market.

 This filter has a 150 gallon lifespan, equating to about 6 months – a great lifespan for a pitcher filter cartridge.